CSCfi/csc-user-guide/docs/apps/gaussian.md

 - Mahti: G16RevC.02

 ## License
 CSC has acquired a full commercial license for Gaussian.
-Gaussian is available for use by all approved account holders, subject to some license restrictions.To be able to use Gaussian at CSC **your user-id has to be added to Gaussian users group.
-Send a request to CSC Service Desk, servicedesk@csc.fi .**
+Gaussian is available for use by all approved account holders, subject to some license restrictions.
+To be able to use Gaussian at CSC **your user-id has to be added to Gaussian users group.
+Send a request to [CSC Service Desk](../support/contact.md).**

 ## Usage